 With PyCharm, you can maintain your preferable colors and fonts layout for syntax and error highlighting in the editor, search results, Debugger and consoles via font and color schemes.

 PyCharm comes with a number of pre-defined color schemes.
 You can select one of them, or create your own one, and configure its settings to your taste.
-Note that pre-defined schemes are not editable.
-You have to create a copy of a scheme, and then change it as required.

 Configuring colors and fonts